OPCFoundation/UA-CloudCommander/README.md

 ### Sub-Topic "Write"

-Writes a UANode on an OPC UA server that must be in the UA Commander's network, example parameters:
+Writes a UANode on an OPC UA server that must be in the UA Cloud Commander's network, example parameters:

 ```json
 {